Sharan-Babu/FB_wit/README.md

 2)	Click on Continue with Facebook account and fill the necessary details.

 3) Your homepage should look something like this.
 If this is the first time you have logged in, you will also be guided with the help of an interactive tutorial.
-Nevertheless, you can continue reading through this article to navigate your way through the platform.
+Nevertheless, you can continue reading through this tutorial to navigate your way through the platform.
 Now, click on the <b>Create New App</b> button.

 ![''](https://github.com/Sharan-Babu/FB_wit/blob/master/images/wit2.JPG)